Buying real estate in Mexico?

 Everything you need to know before buying real estate is included in our Mexico Property Pack

-Americans can legally purchase real estate in Mexico, though specific regulations and procedures differ significantly from U.S. property transactions.
+Americans can legally own property in Mexico, but the process involves specific procedures and restrictions that differ significantly from domestic purchases.

 If you want to go deeper, you can check our pack of documents related to the real estate market in Mexico, based on reliable facts and data, not opinions or rumors.